faeboli/Lcnc/Readme.md

   - registers <-> driver:
     - MMIO_INST_RES_ST_REG (bits 10 to 32)

-This is a clock running on fpga, and read from driver, used for time related calculations
+Wallclock: this is a clock running on fpga, and read from driver, used for time related internal calculations
 - wallclock
   - linuxcnc -> driver
     - outputs: